Kevin Spacey met with standing ovation at Oxford University lecture on cancel culture

 It was the first time the House of Cards actor, 64, has performed on stage since the US star was acquitted of sexual assault against four men in a London trial that ended in July 2023.

-Spacey delivered a five-minute scene from Timon of Athens, Shakespeare’s satire of wealth, greed and betrayal.
+Spacey delivered a five-minute scene from Timon of Athens, William Shakespeare’s satire of wealth, greed and betrayal.
+Modern critics have described the work as an exploration of what is now often called “cancel culture”.

-The play is about a rich citizen of the Greek city, who lavishes all his wealth on parasitic writers and artists.
+The play, written in the early 1600s, is about a rich citizen of the Greek city who lavishes all his wealth on parasitic writers and artists.
 When he loses his wealth, his former friends abandon him.
+The excerpt was seemingly performed by Spacey as a way to discuss his own exile from Hollywood in the wake of the sexual assault allegations.
+Timon of Athens ultimately ends with its protagonist becoming a bitter recluse, having been shunned by the society of Athens.

 Spacey’s performance came during a lecture dedicated to the late Sir Roger Scruton, a philosopher who was fired as a government adviser after a New Statesman journalist tweeted a truncated quote from an interview he gave, about Chinese people being “a kind of replica of the next one”.